-The fiber identification file is optional: it consists of intensity profiles (one for each IFU pseudo-slit) cut along the cross-dispersion direction of a flat field exposure, where the fiber spectra have been safely identified.
+The fiber identification file is optional: it consists of intensity profiles (one for each IFU pseudo-slit) cut along the cross-dispersion direction of a reference flat field exposure where the fiber spectra have been safely identified.
 The fibers corresponding to the peak positions of each profile are listed in the tables included in the FITS file extensions.
 Such safe identifications would then be transferred to the new input flat fields by cross-correlation.
-In the calibration directories there is one IFU_IDENT file for each quadrant/grism combination, named $ifu_ident_grism_q.fits$ (where q indicates the VIMOS quadrant number, and grism the grism name).
+In the calibration directories there is ideally one IFU_IDENT file for each quadrant/grism combination, named $ifu_ident_grism_q.fits$ (where q indicates the VIMOS quadrant number, and grism the grism name).
+A new set of fiber identification files has been recently added, in order to support IFU data obtained around 2006 and after.
+In order to differentiate them from the earlier IFU_IDENT files the suffix "2006" was added to their names.

-If the fiber identification file is not specified, the fiber spectra identification is still attempted, but the result is not always correct.
+If a fiber identification file is not specified, the fiber spectra identification is still attempted, but the result is not always correct.
 A fiber misidentification would appear later on the reconstructed image of the field-of-view (generated by the vmifuscience recipe) as zig-zagging patterns breaking the generally smooth look of the intensity distribution.

-The spectral distortions (coded in the extraction mask) are always recomputed from scratch by tracing the flat field spectra, and then by wavelength-calibrating the extracted arc lamp spectra.
-Contrary to what happens in the MOS data reduction task, the spectral distortion models contained in the data headers are ignored.
+The optical-spectral distortions (coded in the extraction mask) are always recomputed from scratch by tracing the flat field spectra, and then by wavelength-calibrating the extracted arc lamp spectra.
+Contrary to what happens in the MOS data reduction task, the distortion models contained in the data headers are ignored.

 The bad pixel table needs to be specified only if the cleaning of bad pixels is requested.
-In the calibration directories there is one CCD_TABLE file for each quadrant, named badpixel.q.tfits (where q is the quadrant number).
-Care should be taken in selecting the appropriate bad pixel tables for imaging and spectral instrument modes, that have the same names but are located in separated directories.
+In the calibration directories there is one CCD_TABLE file for each quadrant, named badpixel.q.tfits (where q is the quadrant number increased by 4).
+Care should be taken in selecting the appropriate bad pixel tables for the spectral instrument modes (in the case of imaging data q is the quadrant number).